Ibrahim-Sarhan/wikipedia-search-engine/README.md

 ### The Solution :
 In this repository, I made changes to improve the search functionality.
-Specifically, I removed the `onkeyup` function from the `index.html` file and added an `addEventListener` function in the `script.js` file instead.
+Specifically, I removed the `onkeyup` event `onkeyup='validateInput(this)'` from the `index.html` file and added an `addEventListener` function in the `script.js` file instead.
 Additionally, I created a debounce function for the search input field.

 The debounce function is implemented as follows: